iyadahmed/HG630-Python/README.md

 # HG630-Python
-Python login script for Huawei HG630 V2 router web interface
+Login into Huawei HG630 V2 router web interface from the command line!